yisiox/tp/docs/UserGuide.md

 A single letter, number, or symbol.
 Examples: `a`, `1`, `&`, `-`.

 #### Alphanumeric
-Consists of only letters or numbers.
+Consists of only letters and numbers.